iidb/wing-docs/docs/p2/part2.md

 ## DP algorithm

 We are only considering optimizing the query under the following conditions: (1) The root executor is a project executor, with no other project executor in the executor tree.
 (2) The descendants of the root are join/hash join executors, except for leaves.
 (3) The leaf executors are sequential scan executors.
 (4) The number of table is small.
+Filter plan nodes have been pushed down or pushed into other plan nodes (it can be pushed into sequential scan plan node, join plan node, aggregate plan node and so on) in logical optimizer (refer to `plan/logical_optimizer.cpp` and `plan/rules/push_down_filter.hpp`).
+You do not need to worry about them.
 The SQL statements like this: `select <columns> from <tables> where <predicates>`.
 For example, `select * from A, B, C where A.id = B.id and B.id = C.id;` is such a query. `select max(a) from A, B where A.id = B.id;` is not, because it has an aggregate executor. `select * from (select * from A), B;` is not, because it has multiple project executors.

 The DP algorithm is: